Procrastination - Why Do We Procrastinate and 3 Ways to Stop Doing It

-Whenever it comes to discussing the action steps that need to be taken to bring my clients closer to achieving their goals, they commit wholeheartedly to writing these steps down.
-When I then ask what might prevent them from actually completing these action steps there is a moment of silence.
-The forehead frowns, and the initial denial, “No, I will get these action steps done” comes before there's hesitation, “Well, maybe not ….”.
+Whenever it comes to discussing action steps with my clients as they work on achieving their goals it's essential that they commit wholeheartedly to writing these steps down.
+When I ask them what might prevent them from actually completing these action steps there's a moment of silence.
+The forehead frowns, and the initial denial, “No, I will get these action steps done” comes before there's a hesitant “Well, maybe not ….”.

 A bit more prodding and two things normally come out – lack of time and procrastination.